neicnordic/puhuri-web/docs/resource-allocators.md

 If you are integrating a python-based application, you might find useful a [python wrapper](SDK%20guide/initial-setup.md) for typical operations.

-You can also find allocation management docs [here](SDK%20guide/allocation-management-ra.md).
+You can also find allocation management documentation [here](SDK%20guide/allocation-management-ra.md).

 ## Common operations